Forward Deployed Engineer

 Ready to explore an FDE opportunity?
 Start by volunteering for customer-facing projects, building your implementation skills, and deepening your understanding of enterprise customer needs.
 The future of AI adoption depends on technical experts who can bridge product and customer.

-Ready to explore FDE opportunities?
+Ready to explore FDE roles?